 A Major League Baseball spokesman said Selig would have no comment on Rose’s

 appeal for a second chance, and there’s not likely to be much change in the near future on the Rose matter.
 But time and public opinion are both on Rose’s side.
 Selig will not be commissioner forever.
 Baseball will have to find a way to let Rose back into the game, even if he stubbornly refuses to offer the sort of clear-cut apology that baseball claims it wants from him.
-He tried on Sunday, though in his own barrel-
+He tried on Sunday, though in his own barrel-here/barrel-there way.

 “I would do anything in my power to change what has happened to me in the last 10 years,” Rose said.
 “I would.
 But I can’t change what has happened.
 You know how I feel.
 You know I’m sorry.
 I mean, I guess maybe when I got the hit to break Ty Cobb’s record, I shouldn’t have cried at first base because no one thinks I’m sorry unless I cry.
 I got feelings like everybody else has feelings, obviously.
 If anybody in this group doesn’t think I’m sorry for what happened … I must tell you this: that I’m sitting here looking at a lot of friends out there, and I can’t think of anybody I’m looking at that I hurt.”